 Place a thin layer of organic mulch on the ground to keep the beans warm and humid.

-Garbanzo beans, like other legumes, are used for nitrogen fixation, which means that a nitrogen, which is in the air bring back into the soil.
+Garbanzo beans, like other legumes, are used for nitrogen fixation, which means that nitrogen, which is in the air brings back into the soil.
 The addition of nitrogen fertilizer is not necessary.

-Fertilize the plant with 5-10-10 fertilizer is recommend.
-However, an addition of fertilizer is better after the soil test as it gives optimum result and prevents over-fertilization.
+Fertilize the plant with 5-10-10 fertilizer is recommended.
+However, the addition of fertilizer is better after the soil test as it gives optimum results and prevents over-fertilization.

 Harvest chickpeas approx. 100 days after planting.
 You can pick chickpeas (garbanzo beans) green when pods swell.
 You can eat them fresh alone, they taste sweet.
 For dried chickpeas, allow the plant to turn brown before collecting the pods.